 You do not pick one platform.
 You stack them.

+Businesses often post videos on multiple platforms to maximize reach and engagement.
 Different videos have different jobs.
 One platform rarely does everything well, especially for businesses using video across marketing, sales, and internal teams.

 A smart setup often looks like this: